praeclarumjj3/AOT-GAN-Experiments/Readme.md

 - Training for longer than `1e4` iterations doesn't add much improvement to the results.

 - Training **without style loss** produces blurry results.
-Therefor, style loss is an important component for texture related synthesis of images.
+Therefore, style loss is an important component for texture related synthesis of images.

+- Training **without adversarial loss** also produces good quality results!

 ## Acknowledgements